survivejs/react-book/manuscript/11_linting_in_webpack.md

 ### Setting Environment

 Sometimes you may want to run ESLint in a specific environment, such as Node.js or Mocha.
 These environments have certain conventions of their own.
-For instance, Mocha relies on a custom keywords (e.g. `describe`, `it`) and its good if the linter doesn't choke on those.
+For instance, Mocha relies on a custom keywords (e.g., `describe`, `it`) and its good if the linter doesn't choke on those.

 ESLint provides two ways to deal with this - local and global.
 If you want to set it per file, you can use a declaration at the beginning of a file: